 Please note that if you have booked the “My Own Room” option for this tour, you will receive your own single room for all night stops.

 Please be aware that single room accommodations in European hotels are often smaller, and may not be to the same service level as double-occupancy rooms.

 In Iceland we use small hotels, guest houses and inns.
 They are comfortable and clean but do not have many amenities.
 On occasion in remote areas or in order to stay somewhere unique and character-filled, we will have multi-share accommodations and/or shared facilities.

 For details of your joining hotel please refer to your tour voucher, G Account, the G Adventures App or contact your travel agent.

-Getting to your hotel from Keflavík International Airport:
+Arriving at the hotel from Keflavík International Airport

 We don’t expect any problems, and nor should you, but if for any reason you are unable to commence your trip as scheduled, please refer to the emergency contact details provided in this dossier and contact us as soon as possible.
 If you have a pre-booked transfer, and you have not made contact with our representative within 30 minutes of clearing customs and immigration, we recommend that you make your own way to the Starting Point hotel, following the Joining Instructions.
 Please apply to your travel agent on your return for a refund of the transfer cost if this occurs.